Inverse Probability Weighting: from Survey Sampling to Evidence Estimation: Weak Paradoxes in Ratio Estimation Problem

+respectively.
+Although these estimators are not directly comparable to $\eqref{eq:li}$, \citet{harmeling2007bayesian}'s likelihood-based estimators also achieve a lower MSE compared to the HT estimator, as expected.

-We also note that the idea of binning and smoothing $p_j$'s is also connected to the evidence estimation idea, in particular,the Trapezoid rule (also called weighted Monte carlo) by \citet{yakowitz1978weighted}, or its generalizations, called the Riemann summation approach \citet{philippe1997processing, philippe2001riemann}.
+We also note that the idea of binning and smoothing $p_j$'s is also connected to importance sampling ideas in subsection \ref{sec:mc}, in particular, the trapezoidal rule (also called weighted Monte Carlo) by \citet{yakowitz1978weighted}, or its generalizations, called the Riemann summation approach \citet{philippe1997processing, philippe2001riemann}.
 These trapezoidal rules based on ordered samples reduces the variance drastically and achieves faster convergence and better stability.
 Along these lines, a later development, called the nested sampling approach by \citet{skilling2006nested} also relies on ``dividing the unit prior mass into tiny elements, and sorting them by likelihood."
-We defer the discussion of the different strategies for variance reduction for the evidence estimation problem in \S \ref{sec:mc}.
+For a comprehensive discussion of the different strategies for variance reduction for the evidence estimation problem, we refer the readers to \citep{polson2014vertical, datta2023quantile}.